 1. Rabbits Shake When They are Happy and Content

-This is not a negative type of shaking, and if you notice your rabbit trembling with joy, you can merely enjoy their happiness and snuggle up to them.
+This is not a negative type of shaking rabbit, and if you notice your if trembling with joy, you can enjoy their happiness and snuggle up to them.
 Bonded rabbits often tremble with happiness when their rabbit or human partner has made them happy.

 What It Looks Like:

-Your rabbit will tremble slightly, but there will be no other signs of being in pain or worried.
+Your rabbit will tremble slightly, but there will be no other signs of pain or worry.
 They will have a relaxed body posture and their ears will be relaxed too, unless they are listening for the sound of your footsteps announcing food.

 Like little puppies, rabbits also dream.
-In their sleep, they may run, tremble, and twitch their limbs and their fur may also flick.
+In their sleep, they may run, tremble, and twitch their limbs and their fur may also flick, which looks like your rabbit is shaking.
 Whether this means they are running after a carrot that’s just out of reach or just redundant electrical impulses in their muscles is unclear.
 Rabbit twitching when they sleep is normal and nothing to worry about.

 When your rabbit starts to tremble and its breathing becomes ragged, you may have to consult with your vet as the trembling may not be as a result of dreaming.
 There may be a more severe cause of their trembling then.